Rodrigues, Georgiev lead Avalanche past Rangers, 3-2 in SO

-NEW YORK (AP)Evan Rodrigues scored the deciding goal in the shootout and Alexandar Georgiev made 44 saves against his former team as the Colorado Avalanche beat the New York Rangers 3-2 on Tuesday night.
+NEW YORK (AP)Evan Rodrigues scored in the deciding goal in the shootout and Alexandar Georgiev made 44 saves to beat his former team as the Colorado Avalanche edged the New York Rangers 3-2 on Tuesday night.

 Rodrigues beat Rangers goalie Igor Shesterkin in the fourth round of the tiebreaker before Georgiev denied Alexis Lafreniere’s attempt to seal the victory.
 Mikko Rantanen also scored in the shootout for Colorado and Artemi Panarin tallied for the Rangers.